Skip to main content

 The New Living Way

-The Law was holy, righteous, and good (Romans 7:12), but it was weak because the natural, carnal man lacked power to submit.
+The Law was holy, righteous, and good (Romans 7:12), but it was weak because the natural, carnal man lacked power.
 In Christ, there is the introduction of a better hope (Hebrews 7:18-19).

 Even before God sent his son, righteousness was counted through faith (Hebrews 11:39-40).